SeisComP/seiscomp/doc/base/glossary.rst

       The first appearance of a seismic signal on a record.

    origin
-      a) Location (hypocenter), Time and strength estimation of an earthquake based on seismic phases and amplitudes
+      #.
+Location (hypocenter), Time and strength estimation of an earthquake based on seismic
+         phases and amplitudes
-      b) QuakeML object
+      #.
+QuakeML object

    origin time
       Estimated source time of an event belonging to a certain origin; describes the rupture start time.
 Attribute of the QuakeML object Origin, see :term:`origin`.

    phase
-      a) A stage in periodic motion, such as wave motion or the motion of an oscillator, measured with respect to a given initial point and expressed in angular measure.
+      #.
+A stage in periodic motion, such as wave motion or the motion of an oscillator,
+         measured with respect to a given initial point and expressed in angular measure.
-      b) A pulse of seismic energy arriving at a definite time, which passed the Earth on a specific path.
+      #.
+A pulse of seismic energy arriving at a definite time, which passed the Earth
+         on a specific path.
-      c) Attribute of the QuakeML object Arrival, see :term:`arrival`.
+      #.
+Attribute of the QuakeML object Arrival, see :term:`arrival`.

    P phase
       The P phase is the arrival of the direct P wave that traveled through the Earth's